 Lindenwood University will annually test and publicize its emergency response and evacuation procedures.
 Throughout the year, the critical incident management team will meet and train on the university's response to a critical incident through a variety of exercises, including a tabletop exercise or functional exercise.
+Documentation and a description of the exercise can be obtained through the office of Public Safety & Security during normal business hours.
 These tests may be announced or unannounced, depending on the type of exercise.
 Community members are encouraged to review the university's emergency action plan and evacuation procedures located on the portal under "Security."
 Hard copies of the emergency chart are located in each building on campus.